ayedel123/LinuxMonitoring-v1.0/README.md

 Planet Earth, USA, California, nowadays.

-You have been working late, as usual, to avoid driving home through rush hour traffic.
+John have been working late, as usual, to avoid driving home through rush hour traffic.
 You think there is no one else in the office but you, until you hear noises from the office next door.
 You don't pay much attention to it, any colleague might have stayed late to finish his business.
 Suddenly you hear a yell from that very office (your colleague obviously thought he was alone):